UntitledModGame/umg-mods/lootplot.s0/_planning/E25_SPRINT2.md

 Match3 shards:
 When matched, a little sprite should pop up above them, just like when a shape is matched in CROPS!

+## SPIKE: SIMPLE Anti-archetype items:
+- "If there are no REPEATER items on the plot, do XYZ"
+- "If there are no items with `Reroll` trigger on the plot, do XYZ"
+- "If there are no items with `Destroy` trigger on the plot, do XYZ"